 - Sean Lanigar, M.D. - Epilepsy Program Director

 - Pradeep Sahota, M.D. - Adult Epilepsy; Chairman, Dept. of Neurology

 - Brick Johnston, Psy.D. - Director of Adult Neuropsychology, Department of Health Psychology

 - Douglas C. Miller, M.D., Ph.D. - Clinical Professor of Pathology & Anatomical Sciences

 - Marilyn Beeson - Social Worker

-- Jodi Petersen, R. EEG - Neurophysiology Supervisor
+- Jodi Petersen, R. EEG - EMU Supervisor

 Epilepsy Clinics are available daily from 8 AM to 5 PM (Monday to Friday).
 Neurologist specializing in epilepsy (epileptologist) provides medical treatment of different epilepsy disorders.
 Medication treatment with anti-epileptic drugs (AEDs) are the mainstay of medical therapy in epilepsy.
 The epileptologist also performs neuromodulation therapy using the Vagal Nerve Stimulator (VNS).

 Approximately one-third of epilepsy patients have seizures that are difficult to control with multiple anti-epileptic drugs.
 An alternative option for these patients is epilepsy surgery.
 The surgery involves identifying the brain focus where seizures are generated and removing (selective resection) this seizure region of brain.
 Epilepsy surgery requires comprehensive screening and testing.
 Epilepsy surgery have 3 phases: